codeforlife200/Build-awesome-web-projects/README.md

 # 5_web_project
-This Repo contains the 5 awesome web projects that I explained in my YouTube channel
+This Repo contains the source code of web projects that we explained in our YouTube channel

 Projects are as under :